Azure/azureml-assets/common/components/register_model/README.md

 3. _model_type_ (string, optional)

     Type of model that you want to register in workspace.
-By default it is mlflow_model.
+Default value is "mlflow_model".
     Currently we support following model types

     1. mlflow_model